-Courses are designed to support people living and working in challenging and demanding environments
+Courses to support people living and working in challenging and demanding environments

 You can learn more about: